akoutmos/prom_ex/README.md

 plugins are written and how to collect the different types of datapoints (also checkout the [Writing PromEx Plugins ](https://hexdocs.pm/prom_ex/writing-promex-plugins.html) guide).

+As a side note, PromEx will attach its own Telemetry handlers to events inorder to capture Prometheus compatible metrics and so any datapoints that are added to your `telemetry.ex` file (if you are using LiveDashboard) will not show up in PromEx.
+One of the benefits of the Telemetry library is that you can have an arbitrary number of event handlers attached to Telemetry events and so LiveDashboard and PromEx can operate in the same application without any issues.

 ## Design Philosophy

 With the widespread adoption of the Telemetry library and the other libraries in the [BEAM Telemetry GitHub